Jay Johnson (model): Andy Warhol and the Factory

 Johnson and his twin brother Jed left Sacramento, California, in early 1968 with the intention of traveling to Montreal, Canada.
 However, the immigration authorities near Buffalo, New York threw them off the train because they believed they were draft dodgers, so they took a Greyhound bus to New York City instead.
 They found an apartment in the East Village, Manhattan, through a heroin addict, got robbed, and lost all their money.
 When they went to collect money their mother had sent them through Western Union, they were offered a job as messengers.
-Soon after, Jed delivered a telegram to artist Andy Warhol's Factory and was offered a job on the spot as a janitor by director Paul Morrissey.
-Morrissey had promised them parts in the film Lonesome Cowboys (1968), but those plans fell through.
-Warhol helped the brothers move into an apartment in a safer neighborhood, and they were quickly assimilated into his entourage.
-Jed would become Warhol's live-in boyfriend for 12 years, edit films produced by Warhol, and eventually direct the film Bad (1977).
+Three days later, Jed delivered a telegram to Pop artist Andy Warhol's studio, the Factory, and was offered a job on the spot as a janitor by director Paul Morrissey.
+Morrissey also promised the brothers parts in the film Lonesome Cowboys (1968), but those plans fell through.
+Warhol helped them move into an apartment in a safer neighborhood, and they were quickly assimilated into his entourage.
+Jed would become Warhol's live-in boyfriend, edit his films, and eventually direct the film Bad (1977).

-Johnson spent almost a year working for the Iolas Gallery and a few nightclubs.
-He obtained a job at Arthur's nightclub thanks to Warhol.
+While Warhol was hospitalized following a near-fatal shooting in June 1968, Johnson appeared with his brother as a hippie partygoer in John Schlesinger's Midnight Cowboy (1969).
+Warhol subsequently helped him secure positions at the Alexander Iolas Gallery and at several nightclubs, including Arthur.

-Johnson dated actress Jane Forth, whom he introduced to Warhol, and she became a Warhol superstar.
+Around this time, Johnson dated Jane Forth, whom he introduced to Warhol; she later became a Warhol superstar.
 Johnson recalled that when he and Jed first arrived in New York City they "had not yet recognized that they were gay."
 The Factory photographer Billy Name helped them come to terms with their sexuality.
-While reflecting on the 50th anniversary of the Stonewall Riots to Surface magazine in 2019, Johnson stated:The Stonewall was the first gay bar that I ever went into. … I started working in a club Uptown called Arthur's, and it was managed by Mickey Dean—a homosexual who tried to rape me—who later became the husband of Judy Garland.
+Reflecting on the 50th anniversary of the Stonewall riots in 2019, Johnson stated:The Stonewall was the first gay bar that I ever went into. … I started working in a club Uptown called Arthur's, and it was managed by Mickey Dean [sic]—a homosexual who tried to rape me—who later became the husband of Judy Garland.
 He was an awful person and provided Judy with barbiturates and alcohol until she died, which was only a few days before the Stonewall riots.
 So when the police raided the Stonewall, people were grieving Judy's death—and the raid was the straw that broke the camel’s back. … By the time of the riots, I was an out homosexual and enjoying the fruits of the city.
 Johnson pursued professional modeling while assisting with projects at the Factory.
 Johnson posed for renowned photographers such as Cecil Beaton, Richard Avedon, Jack Mitchell, and Francesco Scavullo.
 Johnson appeared alongside Warhol and fellow superstar Candy Darling in the March 1, 1970 issue of Vogue magazine.
 He was also featured in a photo spread with his brother Jed in the December 1970 edition of After Dark magazine.